ccwukong/Cachaca/README.md

 We use MySQL database as the default database.
 It's recommended to use Docker containers for your local development to ensure consistency of development environment among contributors.

-To set up the database using Docker, first make sure you have the database environment variables configured in your **.env** file in the root directory.
+To set up the database using Docker, first make sure you have the database environment variables configured in your **.env** file under the root directory.

 Then, you can run the following command: